watir/watirbook/link.md

 Did you remember to tell tell the browser to go back to `link.htm` with `browser.back`?

 ### Href and Regular Expression

-If you know only a portion of href attribute, you will still use `:href` to locate the link, but this time with a regular expression instead of a string.
+If you know only a portion of `href` attribute, you will still use `href` to locate the link, but this time with a regular expression instead of a string.
 The usual story: flash, click, back to `link.htm`.

     browser.link(:href => /watir/).flash
     => 10
     browser.link(:href => /watir/).click
     => []

 ## URL

-`:url` is alias for `:href`.
-So, everything I said about `:href` is true for `:url` also.
+`url` is alias for `href`.
+So, everything I said about `href` is true for `url` also.
 Well, not everything.
 If you try any of the following with watir-webdriver:

     browser.link(:url => "http://watir.com/").flash
     browser.link(:url => "http://watir.com/").click